SSH Security: Protecting Your Linux Server from Threats

 2 Likes

-Thanks.
-Yes indeed!
+Thanks again, @vintka, for the great suggestion!
 Welcome to the forums :handshake:

-Let me add that info here in the article discussion as it is indeed via your suggestion:
+Let me add that info here in the article discussion as it is indeed via your suggestion.

-Port knocking is a security technique that can be used to protect your server against unauthorized access.
-It involves opening ports on demand by “knocking” on a sequence of pre-defined ports in a specific order.
-Here are the steps to set up port knocking on Ubuntu:
+Port knocking is a security technique used to protect servers from unauthorized access.
+It involves opening ports on demand by “knocking” on a predefined sequence of ports in a specific order.

-Install the Knockd daemon:
+1. Install the Knockd daemon:

 sudo vi /etc/knockd.conf